iHDeveloper/BlockPartyPlus/README.md

 - I misspelled `cooling` with `colding`
 - Naming an invalid exception with the name `FloorValidCheckerException`
 - Creating thread for each task in the game... (rip the computer resources)
+- Thinking `EventPriority.HIGHEST` means the first event to be fired!
+I was completely wrong...

 ## Backstory